 How to Obtain Transfer Credit

-Please note: The department can only grant approval to transfer courses that have received, or are in the process of receiving A&S College credit.
-If transfer courses are not granted College credit, they cannot be applied to the English major or minors.
+Please note: The department can only grant approval to transfer courses that have been granted credit by the student's college, or are in the process of being reviewed.
+If transfer courses have been previously denied, or are not accepted by the student's college, they cannot be applied to the English major or minors.

-Credit requests must be approved through the undergraduate coordinator in order to be recorded with the department; approval directly from a faculty member is not valid.
+Credit requests must be approved through the undergraduate coordinator in order to be recorded with the department; verbal or written approval directly from a faculty member is not valid.

 First-Year Writing Seminars